Nigel Planer: Theatre

 His first break in the theatre was understudying David Essex as Che Guevara in the original West End run of Evita.

 In 1990, he replaced Michael Gambon in Alan Ayckbourn's Man of the Moment in the West End.
 Leading roles followed in other productions at the Bush Theatre, the Lyric Theatre, the Traverse, the Young Vic, the West Yorkshire Playhouse, Regent's Park Open-Air Theatre, Chichester Festival Theatre, Plymouth Drum and the Hampstead Theatre.
+For the 1993 English National Opera Christmas season he played the jailor Frosch in Die Fledermaus.

-Planer was in the original cast for the 1997 London revival of Chicago as Amos Hart.
-He was a member of the original West End cast of his co-star Ben Elton's Queen musical, We Will Rock You as Pop.
+Planer was in the original cast playing Amos Hart for the 1997 London revival of Chicago.
+He was a member of the original West End cast of his co-star Ben Elton's Queen musical, playing Pop in We Will Rock You.

 In 2006, he played the part of the narrator in The Rocky Horror Show.
-He then starred as The Wizard in the original West End production of Wicked alongside Idina Menzel.
-The show opened at the Apollo Victoria Theatre on 27 September 2006.
+He then starred alongside Idina Menzel, at the Apollo Victoria Theatre on 27 September 2006, as The Wizard in the original West End production of Wicked.

 He took over the role of Wilbur, opposite Michael Ball, in the West End production of Hairspray on 2 February 2009.

 He featured in Doctor Who: Live touring the UK, as Vorgenson The Inter-Galactic Showman, before appearing in pantomime as Captain Hook at the Lyceum Theatre in Sheffield.

 Planer went on to star as Grandpa Joe in the original production of Charlie and the Chocolate Factory, which opened in London's West End in 2013 for which he was nominated for an Olivier Award for best supporting actor in a musical.

 From September 2018 to November 2018, Planer toured with Ade Edmondson in a play that they wrote together called Vulcan 7.

 In 2020 he took on the role of Grandpa in the arena tour of David Walliams' Grandpa's Great Escape.